Setting levels for logging, metrics, and tracing¶

 - Tracing:

-To set levels for the account, you must use a role that is granted or inherits the privileges described below.
+To set levels on an object, you must use a role that is granted or inherits the privileges described in this section.

 Level to modify |